Superb Knight century gives England hope

 Even if England escape with a draw they will still need to win the three one-day internationals which follow to win the series.

-They currently trail 4-2 in the multi-format series with four points on offer for victory in the Test and should Australia win, as holders they will retain the Ashes.
+They currently trail 4-2 in the multi-format series with four points on offer for victory in the Test - with two apiece for the draw - and should Australia win, as holders, they will retain the Ashes.

 Brilliant Knight stands to give England hope